Coordinator client API

 GET /api/v2/secrets?s=<secretName1>[&s=<secretName2>...]

-Each requests allows specifying one or more secrets in the form of a query string, where each parameter s
+Each requests allows specifying one or more secrets in the form of a query string, where each parameter s specifies one secret.

-A query string for the secrets symmetricKeyShared
+A query string for the secrets symmetricKeyShared and certShared may look like the following:

 s=symmetricKeyShared&s=certShared

-This API endpoint only works when Users
+This API endpoint only works when Users were defined in the manifest.

 The user connects via mutual TLS using the user client certificate in the TLS Handshake.